xpinux/NetstatSecWatcher/README.md

 # Contribution
 Feel free to contribute by opening issues or submitting pull requests.

-Enjoy monitoring your network with NetstatSecWatcher!
+Enjoy monitoring your computers with NetstatSecWatcher!